ar4yc/ar4yc/README.md

 ### 🕐About Me
 - Currently learning **JavaScript**, **Python** and web development
 - Building small projects to practice and strengthen my skills
-- I care about clean, readable and well-structured code

 ### 🎓My Projects